Privacy notice - children and young adults

 UK General Data Protection Regulation and UK Data Protection Act 2018

-This notice is to explain how we collect and use your information.
+This notice is to explain how we collect and use information about you.
 When we collect and use this information, we must do so in line with data protection laws in Europe and in the United Kingdom.
 These are known as the UK General Data Protection Regulation (UK GDPR) 2018 and the (UK) Data Protection Act 2018.

-We will also tell you about when we may have to share with NHS and non-NHS organisations, and how we keep your information confidential.
+We will also tell you about when we may have to share information about you with NHS and non-NHS organisations, and how we keep your information confidential.

 What is personal data?